Finland, Sweden inch closer to seeking NATO membership

 Turkish Foreign Minister Mevlüt Çavuşoğlu told reporters in Berlin that Finland and Sweden had also imposed restrictions on defense sales to Turkey that he called “unacceptable.”

-However, Stoltenberg said his understanding is that Turkey aims not to keep Finland or Sweden out but rather to have its concerns addressed first.
+Stoltenberg said his understanding is that Turkey wants to have its concerns over Finland and Sweden addressed first.

 “Turkey has made it clear that their intention is not to block membership," he said.